 This program aims to provide flexible support for a small group of people early in their careers to pursue work and study related to global catastrophic biological risks (GCBRs), events in which biological agents could lead to sudden, extraordinary, and widespread disaster.
 Our goal is to reduce risks to humanity’s long-run future, and this opportunity is aimed at people whose chief interest is GCBRs as they relate to the impact on the very long-run future.

 Applications are due here by January 1, 2021, at 11.59 p.m.
 Pacific Time.
-We will review applications and make decisions on a rolling basis.
+We will review applications within 8 weeks of the application due date.

 The goal of this program is to provide flexible support that empowers exceptional people early in their careers who are interested in averting potential global catastrophic biological risks, which we see as an important and neglected issue.

 - This opportunity is primarily aimed at people whose chief interest is in GCBRs as they relate to impact on the very long-run future.

 - If you are interested in pursuing a career related to the very long-run future, but your primary interest is not GCBRs, please consider applying to our program for individuals interested in improving the long-term future.

 - We will consider applications for funding for graduate programs as well as other research projects and relevant projects in the space.
 One example of the type of program we are interested in supporting is the Johns Hopkins doctoral program’s track in health security, which includes participation in Center for Health Security (CHS) research activities and mentorship and advising from CHS faculty.

 - The program is open to applicants in any country.1

 - Funding can be requested for master’s and PhD programs.
 Selected applicants will receive a standard support package that covers tuition in addition to a living and travel stipend.
 Other programs may be considered on a case-by-case basis.